xroom-app/client-plugins/README.md

 plugin name and its root URL, that is a path to a remote directory.
 Both index.js and icon.png must be present in that directory.

-As XROOM loads a plugin from another domain in that case please assure your server feeds CORS headers, at least:
+As XROOM loads a plugin from another origin (e.g. localhost:3000) please assure your server feeds CORS headers, at least:
 ```
 Access-Control-Allow-Origin: *
 Access-Control-Allow-Methods: GET, OPTIONS